 - Accept multiple payment methods.

 It’s also a good time to collect any unsettled debts.
 If you’re finding you have a lot of outstanding debts, you can sell your debt through invoice factoring.
-In this case, the factoring company will pay you a percentage of what you’re owed.
+In this case, the factoring company may pay you a percentage of what you’re owed.
 You’ll have cash in hand, while the company settles your client’s debt.

 4. Negotiate accounts payable